LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/GettingStarted/monitoring.md

 #### Limitations

-Please consider the following limitation that are in place for our current logging system.
+Please consider the following limitation that is in place for our current logging system.

-* Logs are pushed directly from the function to our services, meaning if a function is crashing or timing out logs may be lost
+* Logs are pushed directly from the function to our services, meaning if a function is crashing or timing out, logs may be lost
 * Debug logs are **never** persisted and only displayed while performing [test invocations](liveperson-functions-getting-started-your-first-function.html#test)
-* We will allow only 10 entries per invocation
+* We will allow only ten entries per invocation
 * A single log combining `message` + `extra` may not exceed 6000 characters
 * All logs (combining `message` + `extra`) together may not exceed 6000 characters

 ### Activities

-Given that maybe multiple developers and users may use an Functions account it can get hard to keep track of changes and identify users that may have caused issues through there changes.
-In order to tackle this challenge we offer our activity stream.
+Given that multiple developers and users may use a Functions account, it can get hard to keep track of changes and identify users who may have caused issues.
+To tackle this challenge, we offer our activity stream.
 This stream is visible on the "Home"-Page/Landing.
 The displayed data consists of 4 information:

 * Date
 * User
 * Activity
 * Description

-All activities will be stored for roughly two months an can be reviewed in this time window.
-Some of the activities like for example `Lambda Update` come with different subactivities those are usually disclosed by the Description field.
-Sticking to our example of the `Lambda Update` you may see `Lambda deployed` and `Code changed` as potential subactivities.
+All activities will be stored for roughly two months and can be reviewed in this time window.
+For example, some of the activities, `Lambda Update`, come with different subactivities.
+The Description field usually discloses those.
+Sticking to our example of the `Lambda Update`, you may see `Lambda deployed` and `Code changed` as potential subactivities.

 <img alt="Functions:Activity Stream" src="img/functions/functions_reporting_activities.png">

 Clicking on an individual activity within the activity stream will bring you to a page based on the content.
-For example a `Code changed` activity will bring you to a page comparing the previous version and that version.
-Things like changes to the whitelisting will bring you to the whitelist settings.
+For example, a `Code changed` activity will bring you to a page comparing the previous and that versions.
+Things like changes to the allowlisting will get you to the allowlist settings.

 <img alt="Functions:Activity Context Action" src="img/functions/functions_reporting_activties_context_action.png">